gRally/gRally.github.io/_drafts/SteamWorkshop_Ryggesbro.md

 Sorry guys, Santa Claus hacked our account for his business, come back to ours.

-In the last months, in addition to the bug fixing and small updates, we developed and added the Steam workshop contents management.
+In the last months, in addition to the bug fixing and small updates, we developed and added the **Steam Workshop** contents management.
 It's an important step for us but, we think, it's important for everyone will add custom contents like stages, cars, codriver voices or car skins.